-But we don’t often hear about the benefits of donating blood as it relates to the actual donors.
+But what are the benefits of donating blood for the donor?
+We don’t often hear about that side of the arrangement.
 While the impact is a little less obvious, there are several health advantages that come as a result of giving blood.

 Perhaps you are considering donating blood but are unsure of the effect it will have on your body.
 Or maybe you’ve done it before and are curious about how it might impact you if you donate regularly.
 In any case, you may be surprised at some of the advantages.
-We consulted with some health professionals to identify some of the biggest benefits of donating blood.
+We consulted with health professionals to identify some of the biggest benefits of donating blood.

-1. Uncover potential health problems
+1. Giving blood can reveal potential health problems

 While it isn’t the same thing as a trip to the doctor, donating blood can be another way to keep an eye on your cardiovascular health.
 You’ll receive a mini-physical prior to the blood draw, in which someone will check your pulse, blood pressure, body temperature, hemoglobin and more.
 This can sometimes shed light on issues you didn’t even know about.

 “If your blood is too low in iron, the clinic will tell you and won’t draw your blood”, says Jan Patenaude, dietician and certified LEAP therapist.
 They will also inform you of any other blood issues they notice or if anything seems unusual.
 An occasional check up on your blood quality could be the key to spotting a health issue before it becomes life-threatening.

-2. Reduce harmful iron stores
+2. Giving blood can reduce harmful iron stores

 One in every two hundred people in the U.S. is affected by a condition called hemochromatosis and most don’t even know it, according to Patenaude.
 Hemochromatosis is a disease that causes an iron overload and is labeled as the most common genetic disease among Caucasians by the Mayo Clinic.

-Donating blood at least once a year could reduce your risk of a heart attack by 88 percent, according to a study conducted by the American Journal of Epidemiology.* This relates to the iron issue again, says Dr. David Dragoo, health care expert at Money Crashers.
+Donating blood at least once a year could reduce your risk of a heart attack by 88 percent, according to a study conducted by the American Journal of Epidemiology.* This relates to the iron issue again, says Dr. David Dragoo, healthcare expert at Money Crashers.

 Dr. Dragoo explains that high levels of iron in the blood constrict your blood vessels and create more risk of a heart attack.
 Depleting those extra iron deposits by donating blood gives your vessels more room to operate.

-4. Reduce your risk of developing cancer
+4. Giving blood may reduce your risk of developing cancer

 While there are several physical benefits to donating blood, the most powerful health benefit is arguably in the psychological realm.
 Donating blood means that someone (or multiple people) somewhere will be getting the help they desperately need.